Pycter logo Pycter

 • Subscription or payment status (when paid plans are implemented)

-Creating an account is not required for the free tier.
+Creating an account is not required for the free tier: Pycter can be used on mobile without providing an email address.

-The following data may be stored on Pycter servers only in encrypted form:
+The following data is encrypted on your device before upload, and is stored on Pycter servers in encrypted form only:

 4.3 Technical and operational data